-Technology – investigate the latest in materials, equipment, and techniques with leaders in the field.
+Technology/Craft – investigate the latest in materials, equipment, and techniques along with the nuts-and-bolts of bringing concept to reality with leaders in the field.

-Business Management – improve the return on your investment with ideas on efficiency and profitability in both internal processes and international trends.
+Business Management – improve the return on your investment with ideas on efficiency and profitability in internal processes and external opportunities.

 Career – whether you’re just getting started in model making, looking for a transition, or seeking talented new employees.